If you are planning on bringing your dog with you the next time you visit Blowing Rock, here are a few places to check out with your pup.

 Doc’s Rocks Gem Mine is an Appalachian Mountain based gemstone mining operation.
 They purchase mine ore by the ton from local gemstone mines located in North Carolina, Georgia, Virginia and Tennessee.
 They then randomly shovel the ore into buckets and resell it to the general public.
-Doc’s Rocks is a very pet friendly business and actually have a few pets of our own there at the mine.
-Your dog can join you outside while your family shift through to find hidden treasures.
+Doc’s Rocks is a very pet friendly business and have a few pets of our own there at the mine.
+They ask that your pet be friendly with other people and pets, and that you keep them on a leash during your visit.
+Your dog can join your family while you sift for hidden treasures.

 5. Linville Falls

 Linville Falls is the most popular waterfall in the Blue Ridge Mountains.
 The waterfall is a spectacular three-tiered waterfall plunging into Linville Gorge.
 Pets are welcome but must be on a leash.
 You and your dog can explore the trails and catch views of this amazing natural monument.
 Two main hiking trails lead to views of Linville falls.
 Both begin at the Linville Falls Visitor Center and the Linville Falls trails range in difficulty from moderate to strenuous.
 The Visitors Center is at Mile Marker 316 on the Blue Ridge Parkway.